Now that you know a little bit about Airtable's capabilities, let's try making a base from scratch to fit a specific use case.

 When you're done making new fields and moving them around, you can tap the "Edit Table" button in the top left-hand corner to return to the Edit Table menu.
 From there, you can tap the Done button to return to the main view of your base.
 Notice that because we moved the Reviewed? field to the top, it now shows up (in an abbreviated version) on the card.

 Let's say that you've read over Queen Elizardbeth's resume, and you'd like to update her record to reflect this.
-To do this, simply tap on her card, then tap the checkbox in the Reviewed? field to make it green.
-After you exit her expanded record, the card will now show a green checkbox.
+To do this directly tap the checkbox in the "Reviewed?" field to update her record, or you can tap on her card to expand it before then tapping on the checkbox.
+The card should now show a green checkbox.

 Now that you've learned how to create a new base, customize its fields, and populate it with records, it's time to learn about the different ways in which you can organize your data using views and sorting in Let's make a base, Part 2: Views.